sanjaybora04/Nike_Masked_LM/Readme.md

 2. In addition to the data provided in uptrain example i scraped some reviews from some products in amazon using [this](https://github.com/sanjaybora04/Nike_Masked_LM/blob/main/web_scrapping.py) script

 3. I filtered reviews from amazon by scraping only 5 star reviews, However an uptrain signal could also be trained using rating of reviews to filter the data.
+I added more keywords to uptrain signal {"worse","fake","bad quality"}
 ---
 ## Results: